mike182uk/paypal-ipn-listener/README.md

 require '<path-to-src>/PayPal/Ipn/Response.php';
 require '<path-to-src>/PayPal/Ipn/Response/Standard.php';
 require '<path-to-src>/PayPal/Ipn/Request.php';
-require '<path-to-src>/PayPal/Ipn/Request/cURL.php'; //This only needs to be included if you are using cURL to communicate with PayPal require '<path-to-src>/PayPal/Ipn/Request/Socket.php'; //This only needs to be included if you are using sockets (fsock) to communicate with PayPal require '<path-to-src>/PayPal/Ipn/Listener.php';
+require '<path-to-src>/PayPal/Ipn/Request/Curl.php'; //This only needs to be included if you are using Curl to communicate with PayPal require '<path-to-src>/PayPal/Ipn/Request/Socket.php'; //This only needs to be included if you are using sockets (fsock) to communicate with PayPal require '<path-to-src>/PayPal/Ipn/Listener.php';
 ```